How we’re maintaining our services for the public and supporting companies during the COVID-19 pandemic.

 - email your completed form and payment reference to DSR@companieshouse.gov.uk

 See form SR01 for full instructions on how to complete your application.

-You can still send your application by post with a cheque or postal order - but there may be a delay.
+You can still send your application by post with a cheque or postal order, but this usually takes longer to process.

 Restricting the disclosure of your information